budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 ## Trello Resources

 The key to getting the most out of Trello is getting things into it effortlessly and accessing information as quickly as possible.
+These items will help:

 - (_indespensible_) Trello has a [Chrome extension](https://chrome.google.com/webstore/detail/trello/dmdidbedhnbabookbkpkgomahnocimke) that allows you to search your Trello boards from the address bar, and add web pages to your boards.
 If I only used one addon, this would be it.